 An American sociologist Charles Horton Cooley gave the concept of Looking Glass Self in Human Nature and the Social Order.
 His ‘Looking Glass Self Theory’ explains how we shape our identity on the basis of social interactions.

 Cooley explains that social interactions play a significant role in shaping self-identity.
 Our self-identity is shaped by how we appear in front of others.
-In other words, we see ourselves as to how we think how others view us.
+In other words, we see ourselves as to how we think about how others view us.

 According to the theory, a person develops his identity in three steps.
 First, he imagines how he appears to the other person.
 Then, he imagines what judgments the other person has made about him based on his appearance.
 In the third step, he imagines what that person feels about him on the basis of the judgment he has made.